BrianS3/TweeTERA/README.md

 # Getting Started

+## Installation Requirements

+This package requires users to install [gensim](https://pypi.org/project/gensim/) prior to use.

 ## Setting up MySQL
 To get started you need to first setup a MySQL database.
 If you have never done this, check out a [this tutorial](https://www.youtube.com/watch?v=u6vJEpRB_zc&t=1s) for more information.